freqtrade/freqtrade/docs/developer.md

 All Protections should use `"stop_duration"` to define how long a a pair (or all pairs) should be locked.
 The content of this is made available as `self._stop_duration` to the each Protection.

+If your protection requires a look-back period, please use `"lookback_period"` to keep different protections aligned.

 #### Global vs. local stops

 Protections can have 2 different ways to stop trading for a limited :